Skip to content Skip to footer

 Explore the surreal summit of Mount Roraima, where crystal-strewn valleys, ancient rock formations, and thriving sheltered valleys reveal a world of geological and ecological contrasts.

-The Valley of Crystals: A Shimmering Wonder
+The Valley of Crystals: Walking on Stardust

 Mount Roraima’s summit is a geological time capsule, shaped over billions of years by the relentless forces of nature.
 The quartz crystals scattered across the Valley of Crystals are a direct result of the unique geological history of the tepui and the processes that continue to shape its surface today.